ChrisPaladino/Solo-TTRPG-AI-Toolkit/README.md

 # Solo TTRPG AI Toolkit
 A series of templates, tips, and tricks to help solo TTRPG players enhance their experience using AI tools like ChatGPT, Claude, and Grok—especially when paired with Mythic Game Emulator (2E) and The Adventure Crafter.
 ## Introduction
 This toolkit is for solo role-players who want to blend traditional solo RPG tools with the power of modern AI.
 Whether you're crafting scenes, exploring emergent narratives, or managing campaigns with procedural tools like Mythic or Adventure Crafter, this repo will help you get started and stay organized.
+## Who This Is For
+This toolkit is ideal for solo roleplayers, writers, and GMs who want to:
+- Create deep, immersive stories without a group
+- Blend traditional solo RPG tools with modern AI assistance
+- Stay organized while improvising worlds, characters, and conflicts
+- Use procedural systems like Mythic GME and the Adventure Crafter more effectively
 ## Getting Started
 A quick primer on setting up your first AI-enhanced solo RPG session using:
 - AI tools (ChatGPT, Claude, Grok, etc.)
 - Mythic Game Emulator 2E by Tanya Pigeon